KEEP

 To preserve the rural character, sustainability, safety and quality of life of Missouri Heights, an elevated desert with a fragile environment.

-Our purpose is to protect against unbridled development and other incompatible land uses as well as actions that put a strain on vital resources and infrastructure, especially to preserve water and prevent wildfire.
+Our purpose is to protect against unbridled and commercial development and other incompatible land uses as well as actions that put a strain on vital resources and infrastructure, especially to preserve water and prevent wildfire.

 Overall, we are opposed to measures that negatively impact the serene character and safety of the area and its wildlife habitats.